mstevetodd/EngineDriver_Home/docs/operation/interface.rst

    :align: right
    :scale: 50%

-The *Track Power* Action Bar button is enabled with the `Layout Power button? <../configuration/preferences.html#layout-power-button>`_ preference.
+The *Track Power* Action Bar button is enabled with the :ref:`Layout Power button? <configuration/preferences:layout power button?>` preference.

 *Track Power*, when pressed will turn on/off the power to the track.
 The colour of the button will change colour: